 For the 2012 season, there are currently 32 UCI-registered pro road cyclists from Southeast Asia racing across two divisions (ProContinental, Continental) of the global cycling calendar.
 Malaysian cyclists account for just over 50% of all UCI-registered riders from this part of the globe; they are also going further afield to explore opportunities.
-Singapore recently launched its first UCI Continental pro cycling team (OCBC Singapore Cycling Team) which makes neighboring Indonesia, with a population 45 times greater than Singapore’s, appear extremely sluggish in developing high-performance road cyclists.
-[Click on image below to enlarge]
+Singapore recently launched its first UCI Continental pro cycling team (OCBC Singapore Cycling Team) which makes neighboring Indonesia, with a population 45 times greater than Singapore s, appear extremely sluggish in developing high-performance road cyclists.
+[Large version here]

-This is where it’s currently all happening in Asia.
-Japanese and Chinese teams are dominant in numbers, accounting for 70% (71 and 81 riders, respectively) of the 216 riders from this part of Asia – which, let’s not forget, also experiences “proper” winters.
+This is where it s currently all happening in Asia.
+Japanese and Chinese teams are dominant in numbers, accounting for 70% (71 and 81 riders, respectively) of the 216 riders from this part of Asia which, let s not forget, also experiences proper winters.
 In development terms, Japan is higher up the pro cycling food chain; thanks to ProTeam riders Fumiyuku Beppu (GreenEDGE) and Takashi Miyazawa (Saxo Bank).
 In the ProContinental ranks, Cheng Ji (Project 1T4i) is perhaps doing more than any other Chinese rider to immerse himself in a Euro-style cycling apprenticeship.
-[Click on below image to enlarge]
+[Large version here]

-At first glance, Iran, Kazakhstan and Uzbekistan appear rather insular – with the emphasis on Kazakhstan; all 26 UCI-registered Kazakh riders are employed across two teams based in the resource-rich republic, even if Astana (ProTeam) and Astana (Continental development team) are registered in Luxembourg and Ireland respectively!
-[Click on below image to enlarge]
+At first glance, Iran, Kazakhstan and Uzbekistan appear rather insular with the emphasis on Kazakhstan; all 26 UCI-registered Kazakh riders are employed across two teams based in the resource-rich republic, even if Astana (ProTeam) and Astana (Continental development team) are registered in Luxembourg and Ireland respectively!
+[Large version here]